Bossy Rossy RuBoot

-"Bossy Rossy RuBoot" is the seventh episode of the thirteenth season of RuPaul's Drag Race.
+"Bossy Rossy RuBoot" is the seventh episode of the thirteenth season of the American television series RuPaul's Drag Race.
 It originally aired on February 12, 2021.
+The episode's main challenge tasks contestants with improvising in talk show segments.
 Ts Madison is a guest judge.

-The episode, along with the season's second episode "Condragulations", earned production designer James McGowan and art director Gianna Costa a nomination in the Outstanding Production Design for a Variety or Reality Series category at the 73rd Primetime Creative Arts Emmy Awards.
+Olivia Lux wins the main challenge.
+LaLa Ri is eliminated from the competition after placing in the bottom and losing a lip-sync contest against Elliott with 2 Ts to "Whole Lotta Woman" by Kelly Clarkson.
+The episode earned production designer James McGowan and art director Gianna Costa a nomination in the Outstanding Production Design for a Variety or Reality Series category at the 73rd Primetime Creative Arts Emmy Awards.

 Episode

-Ts Madison is a guest judge.